 Vivo, together with Oppo (their sister brand) sits as products under the BBK Electronics portfolio.
 Vivo is a relatively new brand within our sunny Singapore shores at least.
 But they have a rather sizable presence in Singapore now.
 This is in the likes of other well-known Chinese branded phones such as Huawei, Xiaomi or even OnePlus.

 Under the hood and box

 The X21 box packaging is tad bit larger than usual.
 It is themed to go with the FIFA world cup livery in Russia.
 The cardboard box is split into two compartments with your phone on the left and accessories on the right.
-Additionally, included accessories include a pair of white in-ear earbuds as well as a quick 3-pin USB charger.
+Additionally, included accessories include a pair of white in-ear earbuds, a soft gel case, as well as a quick 3-pin USB charger.
 The charger can provide quick charge at two voltages, starting with a first mode at the base USB at 5.0 volts, 2 Amps and 9 volts at 2 Amps after fast charge negotiation.
 You can charge the phone from a near flat to full under 2 hours.
-No USB cable is provided in-box.

 Quick specifications at a glance, the X21 under the hood spots a Qualcomm SDM660 Snapdragon.
 It is a 64-bit Octa-core CPU coupled with 6 GB of RAM.
 These specifications are not upper-tier and sits well against other mid-tier phones in the segment like the Xiaomi X1, Nokia 7 Plus and Xiaomi MI A2.

 The X21 takes on a regular candy bar form factor.
 The phone sits with an exterior dimension of 154.5 x 74.8 x 7.4 mm (6.08 x 2.94 x 0.29 in).
 It weighs at 156.2 grams (about 5.50 ounces).
 The phone is rather light for its size.